youyanggu/covid19_projections/about.md

 [Back to Top](#top)

 ## Updates

+2020-06-06
+* We launched a new [Maps](/maps) page that contains visualizations of our projections for both US states and global countries

 2020-05-26
 * Add 7 new countries (Australia, Belarus, Bolivia, Cuba, Honduras, Kuwait, UAE), 2 Canadian provinces (Alberta, British Columbia), and 20 US counties